 - (a) The AML Rules apply to:

-- every Relevant Person in respect of all its AFSA regulated or supervised activities, except an Authorised Firm licenced to operate a Representative Office or a Credit Rating Agency; and
+- (i) every Relevant Person in respect of all its AFSA regulated or supervised activities, except an Authorised Firm licenced to operate a Representative Office or a Credit Rating Agency; and

-- (ii) the persons specified in AML 2.2 as being responsible for a Relevant Person's compliance with these Rules.
+- (ii) the persons specified in AML 2.2. as being responsible for a Relevant Person's compliance with these Rules.

 - (b) For the purposes of these Rules, a Relevant Person means:

 - (i) an Authorised Firm;

 - (ii) an Authorised Market Institution;

-- (iii) a DNFBP; or
+- (iii) a DNFBP;

-- (iv) a Registered Auditor.
+- (iv) a Registered Auditor; or

+- (v) a FinTech Lab Participant